ryan-mcclue/musings/tower-of-knowledge.md

 Time slices are dynamic, computed like `((1/N) * (niceness))` Processes are managed using a RB-Tree.
-Therefore, cost of launching a process or a context switch is logarithmic
+Therefore, cost of launching a process or a context switch is logarithmic (kernel will have internal tick rate that updates waiting threads. lowering this will increase granularity however will increase CPU time and hence battery time as more time spent in kernel code)

 System level refers to inbetween kernel and userspace, e.g. network manager Systemd is a collection of system binaries, e.g. udev